zextras/tech-doc/source/carbonio/install/scenarios/single/manual.rst

 The manual installation is organised in steps and requires to execute commands from the command line, so make sure you have access to it.

+Please note that you may skip some steps, if you plan to install only the *Core Node*, namely the DB components of WSC and their corresponding Database bootstraps.

 When the installation process has successfully finished, you can access |product|\'s GUI using a browser, see Section :ref:`web-access`.